 The theoretical literature has emphasized constraints that may hinder individuals from combining pension benefits with income from work at the end of their working career.
 Those constraints hamper both combining pension benefits and work income without institutional arrangement and take-up rates of institutionalized flexible retirement schemes (e.g. partial retirement schemes etc.).
-In the following, I discuss such constraints that have been analyzed theoretically, which may be part of the explanation of the mismatch between individuals' preferences for a reduction of work effort with increasing age and the low take-up rates of flexible retirement schemes.
-Those theoretical results serve to inspire the choice of institutional variables included in the later empirical analysis.
+I primarily draw on the theoretical background developed in Börsch-Supan et al. 2018.
+There, constraints have been discussed which may be part of the explanation of the mismatch between individuals' preferences for a reduction of work effort with increasing age and the low take-up rates of flexible retirement schemes.
+These theoretical thoughts serve to inspire the choice of institutional variables included in the later empirical analysis in this study.